jvoisin/snuffleupagus/doc/source/installation.rst

     make install

 This should install the ``snuffleupagus.so`` file in your extension directory.
-The final step is adding a load directive and to specify the location of the :doc:`configuration file <config>`, either in a ``conf.d/20-snuffleupagus.ini`` file, or directly in you ``php.ini`` if you prefer:
+The final step is adding an extension loading directive, and to specify the location of the :doc:`configuration file <config>`, either in a ``conf.d/20-snuffleupagus.ini`` file, or directly in you ``php.ini`` if you
+prefer:

 ::